brdlyp/iPSK-Manager/BULK_GROUP_CHANGE_FEATURE.md

 **Features:**
 - Displays a dropdown of available endpoint groups
 - Shows endpoint group details (maximum access duration, PSK type)
-- Lists all selected endpoints with their MAC addresses
+- Lists all selected endpoints with their MAC addresses (from persistent storage)
+- Shows total count of selected endpoints across all pages
 - Shows warning about the implications of the bulk change
 - Includes confirmation dialog before proceeding
 - Validates that an endpoint group is selected